Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 Study Area: Satabhaya - Odisha (East India)

-If you've seen the previous workflow demonstrations, you'll notice how tedious it could be sometimes to extract a Shoreline if the coast is not linear in shape.
-Moreover, the landscape around the coast is constantly shifting - a complex interplay of factors such as tides, waves, floods and winds - which does make it difficult to extract a contiguous cluster of edge pixels/line segments which one can demarcate as Shoreline.
+If you've seen the previous workflow demonstrations, you'll have noticed how tedious shoreline extraction can become, especially when the coast is irregular in shape.
+The landscape around a shoreline is constantly shifting—a complex interplay of tides, waves, floods, winds and sediment dynamics—all of which make it difficult to isolate a clean, contiguous line of edge pixels that can reliably represent the shoreline.

 TIMESTAMPS